Australian Home Electricity Information

 NEED HELP?
 Visit SERVICES for an in-home visit or POWER AUDIT for a telephone consultation.

-See also these three blog posts, as a starting point for a better understanding.
+See also these blog posts, as a starting point for a better understanding.

 Residential Electricity Supply Information

-A typical electricity provider's charge for 1 kWh of electricity, is 28.85 cents after GST [NSW Country Energy July 2011].
+Cost Per Unit : A typical electricity provider's charge for 1 kWh of electricity, is anywhere from 25 cents to 55 cents [July 2017].

 Aussie Home Electricity Tariffs

-Just as important is to know when you use electricity and how much your using, before thinking of switching tariffs.
+How Much Power Are You Using And When? : If you are offered a different tariff you would need to know this.
 Without this knowledge you may find by switching tariffs you actually increase your electricity bill.
-For example a TOU tariff may increase your total electricity bill, when your home uses a lot of energy between 14.00 & 20.00, as electricity at this time is often charged at a premium price.
-For example 45 cents per kWh, compared to a lesser charge of 18 or 10 cents.
+For example a TOU tariff may increase your total electricity bill, when your home uses a lot of energy between 14.00 and 20.00, as electricity at this time is often charged at a premium price.
+For example 55 cents per kWh, compared to a lesser charge of 30 or 22 cents.

-If you have switched electricity provider, you may not find the same offer on the table when attempting to switch back to your previous provider, as you are now treated as a new customer.
-Not to forget the early termination fee from the new contract you have just terminated.
+Switching Electricity Supplier : If you have switched electricity provider, you may not find the same offer on the table when attempting to switch back to your previous provider, as you are now treated as a new customer.
+Watch out for early termination fees from the new contract you have just terminated!

 Residential On-Peak / Off-Peak Tariff